dwarvesf/playground/_memo/exploring-machine-learning-approaches-for-fine-tuning-llama-models.md

   - machine learning
   - LLM
   - engineering
-title: Exploring Machine Learning Approaches For Fine Tuning Llama Models
+title: Exploring Machine Learning Approaches For Fine Tuning LLaMa Models
 date: 2023-05-04
-description: null
+description: If 2021 was the year of blockchain, it's probably safe to say that 2023 is the year of generative AI.
+The pace and progress of AI, and by extension AGI, is becoming very hard to keep up.
+Apps using OpenAI ChatGPT are just saturating the market, but there are already fears that ChatGPT plugins could take over a good majority of their use cases...
-authors: null
+authors:
+- monotykamary
 menu: memo
 type: null
 hide_frontmatter: false
+hide_title: false
 ---

 ![](assets/exploring-machine-learning-approaches-for-fine-tuning-llama-models_b6f4054793fd3b5ef748c5dcf072cc09_md5.webp)